 Obtain input from the public and approval from the AAA Advisory Council on the development, implementation and administration of the Area Plan through a public process, which should include, at a minimum, a 30-calendar day or greater time period for public review and comment on the Area Plan and a public hearing prior to submission of the Area Plan to ODHS.
 The Rogue Valley Council of Governments shall publicize the hearing(s) through legal notice, mailings, advertisements in newspapers, and other methods determined by the AAA to be most effective in informing the public, service providers, advocacy groups, etc.

-Dag Mail
+March 18, 2025

-March 18, 2025 petili Mitten
+March 18, 2025

-Date Advisory Council Chair
+3-24-25 Date Mattle Mattle

-March 18, 2025 Ann Marie Alfrey
+Advisory Council Chair

-Date RVCOG Executive Director
+RVCOG Executive Director

-Date RVCOG Board President
+RVCOG Board President